 A good bet if you’re looking for some blossom in the centre of London is Regent’s Park, which offers a whole variety of cherry blossom experiences.
 For early blossom, there’s a beautiful grove of pink-blossomed trees at the south end of Avenue Gardens.

-There are more trees along the southern edge of Queen Mary’s Garden and some fabulous white cherries at the Jubilee Gate.
-Best of all is the avenue of cherry trees on either side of Chester Road.
-The old trees were cut down in 2015 due to disease, but the new trees, a paler variety called Sunset Boulevard, are now in place.
+The avenue of cherry trees on either side of Chester Road was replanted in 2015 with new trees, a paler variety than previously called Sunset Boulevard.
 You can help preserve this avenue by sponsoring a cherry tree.

 No. 3: Kensington Gardens

-Kensington Gardens has a fine grove of pink and white trees near the Lancaster Gate entrance.
+Kensington Gardens has a fine early-flowering grove of pink and white trees near the Lancaster Gate entrance.

-And some wonderful trees near the Albert Memorial on the East Albert Lawn.
+And a perfect little grove of pink blossoming trees near the Albert Memorial on the East Albert Lawn.
+It’s a favourite hanami picnic spot for the Japan Society.

 No.4: St James’s Park